yaroslaff/hashget/README.md

 Modified file has other hashsum, so it will be .tar.gz'ipped and not recovered from wordpress archive as other wordpress files.

-> Manual indexing is easy way to optimize packing of particular large packages.
+> Manual indexing is easy way to optimize packing of individual large packages.

 ### Hint files
 If our package is indexed (like we just did with wordpress) it will be very effectively deduplicated on packing.